How does Social Security Make its decision?

 The plan may include job placement at lighter jobs or at less skilled jobs.
 The plan may include educational opportunities such as learning a new trade, obtaining a GED, or college classes.
 Usually, if the plan recommends further education, the state will pay for that education.
-Also, if the plan recommends accommodations such as equipment to help the disabled person work, the state will pay for that equipment.
+Also, if the plan recommends accommodations, such as equipment to help the disabled person work, the state will pay for that equipment.

 How can I survive the wait if I do not have any income?

-There are several practical things that you can try to do.
+There are several practical things that you can try to do:

 Call 211.
 It is a toll-free system that will help you locate agencies that can help you with housing, food, utilities, and medical care.

-If you have children, also ask the welfare department about the various programs they have for families and children.
+- receive information about the various programs they have for families and children.